-For further help on any of the settings discussed below, consult the Help in PCLink Tuning Software.
-Help can be invoked by pressing F1, or right clicking any item and selecting 'What's this?'.
+For further help on any of the settings discussed below, consult the online Help in the PCLink Tuning Software.
+Online help can be invoked by pressing F1, or right clicking any item and selecting 'What's this?'.

 Pre-set-up Checks